Current Student Collaborations Participants

 View a list of the students, faculty, staff, and mentors currently involved in Psyche Student Collaborations.

 Psyche Inspired is a program that brings undergraduate students from any discipline or major together to share the excitement, innovation, and scientific and engineering content of NASA’s Psyche mission with the public in new ways through artistic and creative works.
-These works will be posted below and highlighted on Twitter and Facebook.
+These works are posted in the gallery above and highlighted on Twitter, Facebook, and Instagram.
 View the full resolution images in the image gallery.
-ASU undergraduate Brooke Owen is the student manager of Psyche Inspired, assisted by ASU undergraduate Brianna Orrill, a former Psyche Inspired intern.
+ASU undergraduate Brooke Owen is the student manager of Psyche Inspired, assisted by ASU undergraduate Kaxandra Nessi.
+This year’s Psyche Inspired cohort is known as the Cobalt Class.

 Read a feature about Psyche Inspired in Eos.

 Psyche Inspired was piloted at ASU during the 2017-2018 academic year.
-The works from the 2017-2018 Psyche Inspired cohort are collected in a downloadable book that tells the story of Psyche through musical scores, sculptures, painting, 3-D models, photography, acrylic art, needlepoint, stop-motion films, and mixed media.
+The works from the 2017-2018 Psyche Inspired cohort (known as the Titanium Class) are collected in a downloadable book that tells the story of Psyche through musical scores, sculptures, painting, 3-D models, photography, acrylic art, needlepoint, stop-motion films, and mixed media.